hashimaliii/EduConnect-Web-Engineering/server/README.md

 ## 📬 Contact

-Developed by [Your Name] as part of the Web Engineering course, 6th Semester.
+Developed by Hashim Ali as part of the Web Engineering course, 6th Semester.